Skip to content

 Mina Ameli, Anar Amirli, Philipp Aaron Becker, Holger Bähring, Wolfgang Maaß

 Real-time anomaly detection is critical in industrial settings to maintain quality and prevent costly failures.
-In this work, we study multivariate time series data from glass production and compare unsupervised detection and localization methods.
-Our two-level approach detects anomalies, categorizes their types, and localizes faulty sensors with the help of explainable AI techniques.
+In this work, we study multivariate time series data from glass production and compare unsupervised detection and localisation methods.
+Our two-level approach detects anomalies, categorises their types, and localises faulty sensors with the help of explainable AI techniques.

 Read more